wenhuiyao/ScrollableSlidingUpPaneLayout/README.md

 ScrollableSlidingUpPaneLayout
 =========

-(BETA version) A SlidingPaneLayout variant.
+A SlidingPaneLayout variant.
 Instead of sliding left and right, it slides up and down.
 And work with ListView, GridView, and ScrollView**.